ebekker/ACMESharp/README.md

 ## Current State

 This client is now operable and can successfully interact with the Let's Encrypt  [staging CA](https://acme-staging.api.letsencrypt.org/) to initialize new Registrations, authorize DNS Identifiers and issue Certificates.
-Further, it can succussfully install and configure the certificate and related SSL settings for a local or remote IIS 7.0+ server or an AWS environment.
+Further, it can succussfully install and configure the certificate and related SSL/TLS settings for a local or remote IIS 7.0+ server or an AWS environment.